xw321/iRate-Movie-Ratings/README.md

 - movieRating(): function to find the average rating of the selected movie.

 ## Future Improvement
+- To provide a web-based application and implement the front-end to the database.
+- Implement index in the tables to support large dataset and fast query.
+- To provide Machine Learning technique: peak times that customers will attend a movie

 ## Reference to the Class with Link: